 If you do utilize various software, take time to align programs with one another.
-For example, digital marketing tools, like HubSpot, allow integration with CRMs and data storages.
+For example, digital marketing tools, like HubSpot, and some of HubSpot alternatives allow integration with CRMs and data storages.
 As such, you’ll limit manual data redistribution and come up with a consolidated information “touchpoint”.

 New employees can suffer from information silos like no one else.
 To assist accommodation, pre-design tables of inner resources – for each job position.
 You can mention whom to ask for the access and how long it will take to get it.

 Coordinate project information through a shared whiteboard like Weje.
 These are virtual canvases that you can use to keep links to resources, write down notes, edit documents, leave comments, etc. Share a whiteboard with co-workers – so that you can perform all these simultaneously.
 Then, if new team members appear, just add them to the collaborators’ list and they’ll see all project-related developments.

 A Monday morning “Inbox” is a scary place, indeed.
 People send & receive more than 120 emails every single day – it’s easy-breezy to lose important information in this loop.
 To get faster replies, choose more “agile” tools, like Slack or WhatsApp.
 Do not attach downloadable files to emails either.
 If you need to share something – send shareable links.

 Put down in black and white